 As this promises to work best indoors, Tommaso Pista has dual cleat compatibility that does just that, so it can fit whatever standard pedal system of your class use.

-On an important note, this gives you the option between Look Delta cleats (or Peloton Compatible) and SPD, so be careful in choosing which one works with you.
+On an important note, this gives you the option between Look Delta cleats (or Peloton Compatible) and SPD, so be careful in choosing which one works for you.

 There’s also a cycling bundle you can choose from when you want both Look Delta and SPD on your cycling.
 Tommaso Pista even allows you the “shoe only” option if you don’t want any cleats!